earthly/website/blog/_posts/2023-10-24-create-python-package.md

 {% include_html cta/bottom-cta.html %}

-[^1]: That actual package shown here is being published as `slowmerge`, because it's python only implementation is slow.
-The fast version is published as `fastmerge` and covered in the next article on packaging c extensions.
+[^1]: That actual package shown here is being published as `mergeslow`, because it's python only implementation is slow.
+The fast version is published as `fastmerge` and covered in the third article on packaging c extensions.
 All code is on [github](https://github.com/earthly/mergefast).

 [^2]: See [this blog post](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html#summary) for details.